Director, Office of Research Ethics and Integrity

 - the execution of non-disclosure and confidentiality agreements relating to research matters (Appendix 3).

-Executive deans and assistant deans (research) are responsible for fostering a culture of responsible research conduct in their faculties.
+Executive deans and associate deans (research) are responsible for fostering a culture of responsible research conduct in their faculties.

 (d) Heads of school, institute directors, centre directors